KarlOfDuty/SupportBoi/README.md

 5. Set up the config (`config.yml`) to your specifications, there are instructions inside and also further down on this page.
 If you need more help either contact me in Discord or through an issue here.

-#### Google Sheets integration (Optional):

-If you are using Google Sheets you will have to do some additional setup:

-1. Generate a credentials.json file by clicking "Enable the Google Sheets API" [here](https://developers.google.com/sheets/api/quickstart/dotnet), and following the instructions.

-2. Place this file in the same directory as the bot.

-3. You now need to generate a token.
-On a desktop PC the bot will open a browser window for you to log into your Google account and generate an API token, which is then automatically saved as "token.json" in the bot directory.
-I have no idea how to generate it from a terminal environment so I recommend you run the bot with the Sheets API set up once on your normal PC first and then just transfer the token it creates to your server.

-4. If you did step 3 in a desktop environment you do not have to do anything else, if you did it in a terminal environment you likely have to restart the application after adding the token.

 ## Default Config

 ```yaml